Elsevier Inclusion and Diversity

 We remain committed to promoting and enabling equal opportunity, regardless of gender identity, national origin, race, ethnicity, religion, sexual orientation, age, or disability status, at every level in our organization.

 To enable parity across all levels, we have undertaken several initiatives.

 Recent examples of progress include:

-We follow rigorous internal processes of one over one approvals and carry out internal audits to ensure pay parity for employees doing the same or similar work in a geography.
+We follow rigorous internal processes of one over one approval and carry out internal reviews to ensure pay equity for employees doing the same or similar work in a geography.
 Additionally, we have a whistle-blower process via an internal hotline to ensure that any issue can be reported without prejudice.